ruikiwi/LidarObstacleDetection/README.md

 ### Lidar Obstacle Detection

 Process raw lidar data with filtering, segmentation, and clustering to detect other vehicles on the road.
-Implement Ransac with planar model fitting to segment point clouds.
+Implemented Ransac with planar model fitting to segment point clouds.
 Euclidean clustering with a KD-Tree was implemented to cluster and distinguish vehicles and obstacles.

 Main components of this project:
 - Plane Segmentation with RANSAC